 If you want to copy a screenshot (for insertion into an image editor, for example), watch for the notification that appears above the system clock when you take a screenshot.
 As shown above, click the Copy to clipboard button, then press Ctrl + V when you want to paste it.

-Alternatively, find the screenshot on your Chromebook, select it, and simply press Ctrl + C to copy it to the clipboard and Ctrl + V to paste, just like Windows.
+Alternatively, find and select your screenshot, press Ctrl + C to copy it to the clipboard, and then press Ctrl + V to paste it — just like Windows.

 Screenshots captured by Chrome OS are ready to share, but if you need to edit them first, familiarize yourself with the built-in image editor.
-Here’s how to access it:
+Here’s how to use it:

-Step 1: Click the blue folder icon on the taskbar to open the Downloads folder.
+Step 1: Click the blue Files folder icon on the Shelf and select Images or Downloads listed on the left.

-Step 2: Double-click your screenshot to open it in the image viewer.
+Step 2: Double-click on your screenshot to open it in the image viewer.

-Step 4: When you’re done, click the pen icon again to finalize your edits, or click Exit located just above the system clock.
+Step 4: When you’re done, click the Pen icon again to finalize your edits, or click Exit located in the bottom-right corner.

 Using external keyboards